Homes for Sale in Superior, WI

 During the Boom Period from 1888 to 1892, eastern investors and the Land and River Improvement Company built architect-designed business blocks along Tower Avenue, envisioning Superior as the “new Chicago.”
 Many buildings carried names like the New Jersey Block and the Maryland Block, reflecting their out-of-state investors.
 By 1892, the city’s population had reached approximately 34,000.

-Today, much of that historical character remains visible.
-The 42-room Fairlawn Mansion—built by three-time Mayor Martin Pattison for his family in 1891—now operates as a museum, anchoring Superior’s heritage tourism.
-Superior was also the final port of call for the SS Edmund Fitzgerald before her sinking on November 10, 1975—a piece of Lake Superior maritime history known around the world.
+Today, much of that historical character remains visible — and for buyers, it shows up directly in the housing stock.
+The 42-room Fairlawn Mansion, built by three-time Mayor Martin Pattison for his family in 1891, now operates as a museum and anchors Superior’s heritage tourism.
+Superior was also the final port of call for the SS Edmund Fitzgerald before her sinking on November 10, 1975 — a piece of Lake Superior maritime history known around the world.

 Living in Superior

-Superior’s natural setting offers dramatic scenery with bluffs rising above Lake Superior.
+Superior’s natural setting offers dramatic scenery, with bluffs rising above Lake Superior.
 The city features Wisconsin Point, part of the world’s largest freshwater sandbar, offering beaches, lighthouse views, and lakefront recreation.
-Bordered by Saint Louis Bay, Superior Bay, and Allouez Bay, the city is framed by two rivers—the Nemadji and the Saint Louis.
-With lower housing costs than comparable lakeside communities yet proximity to Duluth’s dining, shopping, and cultural attractions, Superior delivers exceptional value for those seeking Lake Superior living with urban convenience.
+Bordered by Saint Louis Bay, Superior Bay, and Allouez Bay, the city is framed by two rivers — the Nemadji and the Saint Louis.
+With lower housing costs than comparable lakeside communities, yet quick access to Duluth’s dining, shopping, and cultural attractions, Superior offers buyers real value: Lake Superior living with genuine urban convenience.

 Local Attractions & Activities